RAP: Runtime Adaptive Pruning for LLM Inference: Experiments

 \subsection{Ablation Study}

-To explore the contribution of each component in \model~, we design two ablation variants: (1) \model~$^{-\text{GSI}}$, which disables the Greedy Sequential Importance scorer and instead applies standard one-shot perplexity scoring across all requests; and (2) \model~$^{-\text{RL}}$, which removes the reinforcement learning agent and randomly drops blocks, where $-$' means disable or remove proposed module.
+To explore the contribution of each component in \model~, we design two ablation variants: (1) \model~$^{-\text{GSI}}$, which disables the iterative, Greedy Sequential Importance scorer and instead applies standard static, one-shot perplexity scoring across all requests; and (2) \model~$^{-\text{RL}}$, which removes the RL agent and randomly drops blocks, where `$-$' means disable or remove proposed module.

-\textbf{Effectiveness of GSI.} To isolate the value of \emph{Greedy Sequential Importance} scorer, we adopt a one-shot PPL ranking to guide the pruning process that removes the k highest-ranked blocks to

-meet the memory budget.
-Figure \ref{fig:remove_GSI} and Table \ref{tab:remove_ppl} reveal that this shortcut severely erodes quality: perplexity on Wikitext increases to 42.04 and average commonsense accuracy reduces by 13.17\%.
-The degradation is rooted in latent inter-block dependencies in transformer stacks.
-Scoring each block while its neighbours are still active produces overly optimistic importance estimates that break down when multiple blocks are excised together.
-GSI avoids this pitfall by iteratively and irreversibly pruning one block per step, recalculating scores after each removal.
-This sequential decoupling yields block-specific importance values that remain valid in the multi-block regime, explaining the consistently better performance.